LunCoSim/hyperdesci/HYPERDESCI_MANIFESTO.md

 ## THE UNSTOPPABLE SCIENCE MACHINE

-We're building a science engine that runs forever, costs almost nothing, creates MASSIVE value, and gets bigger through memes and community!
+We're building a science engine that runs forever, costs almost nothing, creates MASSIVE value, and gets bigger through fun and community spirit!

 TO THE MOON...
 AND BEYOND! 🚀✨